Make Me Laugh: 1958 ABC version

-1979-80 Syndicated version
+1979–80 Syndicated version

-Bobby Van hosted a new version of Make Me Laugh, seen in broadcast syndication during 1979-80.
+Bobby Van hosted a new version of Make Me Laugh, seen in broadcast syndication during 1979–80.
 Contestants were selected from the studio audience; those who didn't laugh received $1 per second or $60 for one minute with each comedian.
 Contestants who made it through the full three minutes had their $180 winnings doubled to $360.
 During the final round of each episode, a celebrity guest contestant would play for an audience member who received a prize just for being chosen; another prize was given for each minute the celebrity could survive.

-Van's version of Make Me Laugh was well received and initially drew good ratings but they slowly dropped over the course of the run and production went on hiatus at the end of 1979.
-Bobby Van was diagnosed with brain cancer in February, 1980; the final episode was broadcast on February 25, 1980, and Van died the following July.
+Van's version of the program was initially popular with viewers but the show's high ratings slowly dropped over the course of the run and production went on hiatus at the end of 1979.
+In February 1980, Bobby Van was diagnosed with brain cancer; the final episode was broadcast on February 29, 1980, with Van passing away the following July.

-Van's version of the program is especially noteworthy for the early appearances of several then-unknown comedians before going on to greater fame; among them were Tom Hanks, Peter Scolari, Garry Shandling, Bob Saget, Howie Mandel, Richard Belzer, Gallagher, Gary Mule Deer, Yakov Smirnoff, Tom Dreesen, Kip Addotta, Vic Dunlop, Bill Kirchenbauer, Bruce 'Babyman' Baum and Mike Binder.
+Van's version of Make Me Laugh is especially noteworthy for the early appearances of several then-unknown comedians before going on to greater fame; among them were Tom Hanks, Peter Scolari, Garry Shandling, Bob Saget, Howie Mandel, Richard Belzer, Gallagher, Gary Mule Deer, Yakov Smirnoff, Tom Dreesen, Kip Addotta, Vic Dunlop, Bill Kirchenbauer, Bruce 'Babyman' Baum and Mike Binder.

 Celebrity contestants who appeared on the program included Frank Zappa, Dr. Joyce Brothers, Jaye P. Morgan, Frankie Avalon, Tiny Tim, Robert Reed, Phil Everly, Bert Convy, Bill Dana, Ron Glass, Dick Wilson, Gordon Jump, Henry Jones, Demond Wilson, Ken Kercheval, Antonio Fargas, Joan Prather, Anne Lockhart, Mary MacGregor, T.G.
 Sheppard, and Jonelle Allen.

 The show was written by comedian Marty Cohen, Biff Manard, Howard Itzkowitz, and Michael Smollins, the first three of whom also appeared as comedians.

-The theme music for the 1970s version was entitled Laugh, and was performed by Artie Butler and the Big Boffers.
+The theme music for the 1979 version was entitled Laugh, and was performed by Artie Butler and the Big Boffers.

-Reruns of this version later aired on the USA Network from October 2, 1984 to September 26, 1986.
+Reruns of this version later aired on the USA Network from October 2, 1984, to September 26, 1986.

-1997-98 Comedy Central version
+1997–98 Comedy Central version

 Like its syndicated predecessor, the Comedy Central version of Make Me Laugh also featured several fledgling comics who went on to successful careers, including Patton Oswalt, Frank Nicotero, Gabriel Iglesias and Heath Hyche.

 The game remained the same, but with new additions.
 There were two formats to this version: